Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermodynamics.md

 ### For Ideal Gas![[Kinetic Energy Distribution of Ideal Gases]]

 F = PA
-If piston mo
+If piston moves by distanc

-First Law of Thermodynamics
+## First Law of Thermodynamics
-The increase in internal energy of a system is equal to the sum of the thermal energy
+The increase in internal energy of a system is equal to the sum of the thermal energy added to the system and the work done on it.